nspcc-dev/neofs-spec/06-blockchain/03-container.md

     type: ByteArray
 ```

-setEACL notification\.
-This notification is produced when a container owner wants to update an extended ACL of a container\.
-Alphabet nodes of the Inner Ring catch the notification and validate container ownership\, signature and token if present\.
+setEACL notification.
+This notification is produced when a container owner wants to update an extended ACL of a container.
+Alphabet nodes of the Inner Ring catch the notification and validate container ownership, signature and token if present.

 ```
 setEACL: